© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Plas-Yw Round Barrows is a scheduled monument protected by Cadw under reference FL169.
 View the official record →

-Plas-Yw Round Barrows is a Bronze Age funerary monument located in Flintshire, Wales.
+Plas-Yw Round Barrows is a Bronze Age burial monument located in Flintshire, Wales, consisting of one or more round barrows characteristic of funerary practice during the second millennium BCE.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL169.

 Plas-Yw Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Plas-Yw Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL169.